Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A Firewise House!

-Your gutters and roof should be cleaned out of all dead leaves and flammable material as well.
+Your home should have mesh protecting attic vents, as well as over the chimney, to prevent embers from entering.
+Gutters and roof should be cleaned out of all dead leaves and flammable material as well.
+Having 100 feet of garden hose connected and ready is always wise.

 If you have outdoor furniture, use a non-combustible material, like metal, over plastic, wood, or wick.

 Next, you want to create a 30-foot defensible area around your home.
 This involves basic yard work, like keeping the yard mowed, leaves, sticks, and small debris picked up.
+You also need to remove any trees that are hovering over your roof.

-The trees in the yard are fine, but you want them to be scattered, so they are unlikely to pass fire from one tree to the other.
-You want them 10-feet apart at a minimum.
+The trees in the yard are fine, but you want them to be scattered so they are unlikely to pass fire from one tree to the other.
+You want them 10 feet apart at a minimum.

 Firewise Princple Tree Spacing